Chill Wills: Career

-He was a performer from early childhood, forming and leading the Avalon Boys singing group in the 1930s.
+Wills was a performer from early childhood, forming and leading the Avalon Boys singing group in the 1930s.
+He provided the deep voice for Stan Laurel's performance of "The Trail of the Lonesome Pine" in Way Out West (1937), in which the Avalon Boys Quartet appeared.
 After appearing in a few Westerns, he disbanded the group in 1938, and struck out on a solo acting career.

-One of his more memorable roles was that of the distinctive voice of Francis the Talking Mule in a series of popular films.
-Wills' deep, rough voice, with its Western twang, was matched to the personality of the cynical, sardonic mule.
-As was customary at the time, Wills was given no billing for his vocal work, though he was featured prominently on-screen as blustery General Ben Kaye in the fourth entry, Francis Joins the WACS.
-He provided the deep voice for Stan Laurel's performance of "The Trail of the Lonesome Pine" in Way Out West (1937), in which the Avalon Boys Quartet appeared.

-Wills was cast in numerous serious film roles, including as "the city of Chicago" as personified by a phantom police sergeant in the film noir City That Never Sleeps (1953), and that of Uncle Bawley in Giant (1956), which also features Rock Hudson, Elizabeth Taylor, and James Dean.
-Wills was nominated for the Academy Award for Best Supporting Actor for his role as Davy Crockett's companion Beekeeper in the film The Alamo (1960).
+During the 1940s, Wills was a contract player for Metro-Goldwyn-Mayer, appearing in Westerns.
+He was also cast in a number of dramatic roles, including "the City of Chicago" as personified by a phantom police sergeant in the film noir City That Never Sleeps (1953), and Uncle Bawley in Giant (1956).

+For his role as Davy Crockett's companion Beekeeper in The Alamo (1960), Wills was nominated for the Academy Award for Best Supporting Actor.
 However, his aggressive campaign for the award was considered tasteless by many, including the film's star/director/producer John Wayne, who publicly apologized for Wills.
-His publicity agent, Wojciechowicz "Bow Wow" Wojtkiewicz (former husband of gossip columnist Sheilah Graham), accepted blame for the ill-advised effort, claiming that Wills knew nothing about it.
+His publicity agent, Wojciechowicz "Bow Wow" Wojtkiewicz (former husband of gossip columnist Sheilah Graham), accepted blame for the ill-advised effort, claiming Wills knew nothing about it.
 The Oscar was won by Peter Ustinov for his role as Lentulus Batiatus in Spartacus.

-Wills was a poker player and a close friend of Benny Binion, the founder of the World Series of Poker and former owner of Binion's Horseshoe Casino in Las Vegas, Nevada.
-Wills participated in the first World Series, held in 1970, and is seated in the center of the famous picture with a number of legendary players.
+Wills voiced Francis the Talking Mule in a series of 1950s comedy films.
+His deep, rough voice, with its Western twang, was matched to the personality of the cynical, sardonic mule.
+As was customary at the time, Wills was given no billing for his vocal work, though he was featured prominently on-screen as blustery General Ben Kaye in the fourth entry, Francis Joins the WACS.

 In 1959, he starred as Bije Wilcox in "The Bije Wilcox Story" on Wagon Train.
 In Rory Calhoun's Western series The Texan, Wills appeared in the lead role in the 1960 episode titled "The Eyes of Captain Wylie".

-Wills starred in the short-run series Frontier Circus, which aired for only one season (1961–62) on CBS.
+Wills starred in the series Frontier Circus, which aired for only one season (1961–62) on CBS.

+Wills guest-starred as title character "Abe Blocker" on Gunsmoke in 1962 as a deranged mountain man and old friend of Matt Dillon, preying on homesteaders.
 In 1966, he was cast in the role of a shady Texas rancher, Jim Ed Love, in the short-lived comedy/Western series The Rounders (reprising his role in the 1965 film The Rounders, starring Henry Fonda), with co-stars Ron Hayes, Patrick Wayne, and Walker Edmiston.